ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/263600 Transfer Switches.md

    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes provision of automatic transfer switch and bypass-isolation switch, rated 600 volts and less, including accessories as specified and indicated.
-1. References**
-   1. National Electrical Manufacturers Associations.
+1. References*   1.
+National Electrical Manufacturers Associations.
 (NEMA):
       1.
    1. ICS 2 - Industrial Control Devices, Controllers and Assemblies:
       1. Part ICS2-447 - AC Automatic Transfer Switches.
    1. 250 - Enclosures for Electrical Equipment (1000 Volts Maximum).
    1. Underwriters Laboratories Inc. (UL):
       1. 1008 - Transfer Switch Equipment
-1. Submittals**
-   1. Product Data:
+1. Submittals*   1.
+Product Data:
       1. Submit manufacturer's technical product data for each type of transfer switch and bypass-isolation switch specified and indicated.
    1. Shop Drawings:
       1.